jnbdz/forensic-imaging-quickstarts/Linux/README.md

 - `hdparm` - get/set SATA/IDE device parameters
 - `smartctl` - Control and Monitor Utility for SMART Disks
 - `mmls` - Display the partition layout of a volume system  (partition tables)
+- `mmcat` - Output the contents of a partition to stdout
 - `sedutil-cli` - Is a utility to manage self encrypting drives that conform to the Trusted Computing Group (TCG) OPAL 2.0 SSC specification.
 - `hddtemp` - Utility to monitor hard drive temperature
 - `mt` - Gives subcommands to streaming tape device.